 As long as you leave two pairs of leaves on each stem, you’re good to go.
 The only other thing to remember is to pinch off the flower buds as soon as you see them (the brief video shows you how).
 This redirects more energy back into producing more leaves.

+It’s all about keeping it fresh.
 After cutting down the basil, don’t put the stems in the fridge.
 The leaves will turn black and eventually go slimy.
 Instead, put them into a glass or jar filled with water and keep them out of the sun (you can barely even see the glass below hidden behind all that basil).
 Changing the water every other day will keep your basil fresh for a week or more.
-However, we’ve read that if you leave some of the stems in the glass of water they’ll even root so you can replant them in another pot!
+However, if you leave some of the stems in the glass of water they may even root so you can replant them in another pot!
 We might just give that a try!

 You can then use the leaves as you need them, like to top a burger or make pesto; the uses are up to you!